saulgray/nemFoundation/pages/01.home/_list/lists.md

 ---

 <font size="4" face="verdana" color="white">Reaching out to decision-makers and thought-leaders in each category, globally.</font>
-* <i class="fa fa-angle-double-right"></i> Managing a core development team to keep NEM technology focused on the needs of all these users.
+<font size="4" face="verdana" color="white"> Managing a core development team to keep NEM technology focused on the needs of all these users.</font>
-* <i class="fa fa-angle-double-right"></i> Partnering with businesses and organizations to create off-the-shelf applications that other businesses can use immediately.
+<font size="4" face="verdana" color="white"> Partnering with businesses and organizations to create off-the-shelf applications that other businesses can use immediately.</font>
-* <i class="fa fa-angle-double-right"></i> Building a grassroots community of evangelists and adopters.
+<font size="4" face="verdana" color="white"> Building a grassroots community of evangelists and adopters.</font>
-* <i class="fa fa-angle-double-right"></i> Running a consulting division to help new NEM-based projects thrive.
+<font size="4" face="verdana" color="white"> Running a consulting division to help new NEM-based projects thrive.</font>
-* <i class="fa fa-angle-double-right"></i> Creating a center of excellence for the development of the technology
+<font size="4" face="verdana" color="white"> Creating a center of excellence for the development of the technology</font>
-* <i class="fa fa-angle-double-right"></i> Organizing events and making its presence at technology conventions.
+<font size="4" face="verdana" color="white"> Organizing events and making its presence at technology conventions.</font>
-* <i class="fa fa-angle-double-right"></i> Incubating and promoting new ventures that make use of the technology.
+<font size="4" face="verdana" color="white"> Incubating and promoting new ventures that make use of the technology.</font>
-* <i class="fa fa-angle-double-right"></i> Providing scholarships and internships for bright minds interested in the technology.
+<font size="4" face="verdana" color="white"> Providing scholarships and internships for bright minds interested in the technology.</font>